LibCrowds/docs/docs/collections/new.md

-Collection microsites comprise a set of themed pages based around a particular set of projects.
+Collection microsites comprise a set of themed pages and present a particular set of projects.
 They can be created by registered users with administrator rights.